Best Things to do on Great Keppel Island

 It’s easy to reach Great Keppel Island from Yeppoon.
 Ferries to Great Keppel Island leave from the Rosslyn Bay Harbour multiple times a day, and you can book with two ferry operators, Freedom Fast Cats or Keppel Konnections.

+The Keppel Konnections ferries run between the island three times a day and four times on Friday.
 Ferries leave the mainland from Keppel Bay Marina at 7:30 am, 9 am, and 3 pm daily, with an additional ferry at 5:45 pm on Friday only.
 Ferries return from Great Keppel Island at 8:10 am, 10 am, and 2 pm.
-4 pm daily, with an additional Ferry at 6:20 pm on Friday only.
+4 pm daily, with an additional Ferry at 7:15 pm on Friday only.

 Fares begin at $30 for adults and $20 for children, with family tickets for 2A+2C available at $90.
 Kids under 5 go free.